Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 Instructions

-- Put the chicken stock in a large skillet and heat over medium heat to boil.
+- Put the chicken stock in a large skillet and heat it over medium heat to a boil.

-- Keep Bihon under the surface of the liquid and cook for a minute or two, it will result in softening the Bihon.
-Reserve 2 cups broth while draining noodles.
+- Keep Bihon under the surface of the liquid and cook for a minute or two; it will result in softening the Bihon.
+Reserve 2 cups of broth while draining noodles.

 - Use a large pan to heat a tablespoon of oil.

-- Put shrimp and keep cooking for up to 120 seconds as long as its color turns pink.
+- Put the shrimp in and keep cooking for up to 120 seconds, as long as its color turns pink.
 Separate it from the flame and drain it with paper towels.

-- Now put in onions and garlic and keep cooking until it becomes soft.
+- Now put in onions and garlic and keep cooking until they become soft.

 - Now add chicken for cooking and keep stirring for five minutes maximum or when its color turns light brown.

-- Now add in carrots and cook for 60 seconds.
+- Now add carrots and cook for 60 seconds.

 - Add cabbage and cook for another 1 minute.